The Bankrate promise

 Finding the best cash back credit card can feel daunting.
 There are so many rewards credit cards out there to choose from, and with multiple issuers offering competitive rewards and benefits, it can be difficult to figure out the right card for you.

 One major benefit of this card is the way it doles out rewards.
-When you sign up for the Discover it Cash Back, you earn 5 percent back on up to $1,500 spent in rotating categories each quarter (activation required), after which you earn 1 percent back.
-Note: The issuer has changed to releasing its featured bonus categories on its cash back calendar to once a quarter, rather than all at once like it did in the past.
+When you sign up for the Discover it® Cash Back, you earn 5 percent back on up to $1,500 spent in rotating categories each quarter (activation required), after which you earn 1 percent back.
+The issuer releases its featured bonus categories on its cash back calendar once a quarter, rather than all at once like it did in the past.

 Let’s explore an example to see how many rewards the Cashback Match can potentially earn you.
 If you reach the spending cap of each quarter’s bonus categories of $1,500, you’ll earn $75 cash back every three months.
-You also spend an additional $1,000 on your card each month, which earns a total of $120 in 12 months.
-At the end of year one, you would have earned $420 in cash back rewards, which Discover would double to $840 with no extra work on your part.
+You can also spend an additional $1,000 on your card each month, which earns a total of $120 in 12 months.
+At the end of year one, you would have earned $420 in cash back rewards, which Discover would match the cash back, bringing your end of first year total to $840 with no extra work on your part.

 For more clarity, the math is broken down in the following table: